 2. Works With Vendors

-It’s not just a matter of the law with workers’ comp.
-Homeowners associations work with vendors a lot.
-And, in some cases, the vendors’ employees can be recognized as the HOA’s employees, too.
-If a vendor’s worker gets injured on the job and the vendor does not have sufficient coverage, that worker can go after the HOA for benefits or damages.
+In some cases, the vendors’ employees can be recognized as the HOA’s employees, too.
+If a worker gets injured on the job and the vendor does not have sufficient coverage, that worker can go after the HOA for benefits or damages.
+Worker compensation insurance for HOA communities is a great way to protect the association’s financial interests while working with contractors.

 3. Coverage for Both Employees and Volunteers